vasi/ew-presentations/midcamp-2016-upgrades/README.md

 ## About me

 * I've been at Evolving Web since 2008, taught my coworkers about version control
+  * Working with Drupal since D6
-* Work on lots of open source projects: Fink, Firefox, grub, pixz, etc
+* Participate in lots of open source projects: Fink, Firefox, grub, pixz, and of course Drupal core!
-* Been working with Drupal since D6
-* Currently interested in multilingual D8 migrations, want to make them great
-* EW is hiring!
-So let us know if you're interested

 --end--